daniel-buza/method-builder/README.md

     ...
 }
 ```
-This method could be called in many various way, a few examples:
+If the parameters which are not marked as not null are optional, the method might accept all the following calls:
 ```
 method("A", "B", null, null, null, new Object());
 method("A", "B", "C", null, 2L, "D");
 method("A", "B", null, null, 3L, this);
+...
 ```
-This example already show some problematic points such as:
+This example already shows some problematic points such as:
 - the caller should know which parameter is which (e.g. in order to change
   the first call to provide a Long too, the caller must know Long is expected
   to be the fifth parameter)